Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Simulation Results

 In our condition-based framework, we do not need to consider the intermediate iterative steps above, i.e., the unconstrained (blue trajectory) and state constrained solution (red trajectory) in Fig. \ref{fig:2}.
 We can directly derive the final closed-form analytical solution (green trajectory in Fig. \ref{fig:2}) by sequentially checking the conditions in Theorems \ref{theo:1}-\ref{theo:5}.
 First, we start with Theorem \ref{theo:1} to reduce the possible constraint activation set.
-Since the first statement of Theorem \ref{theo:1} holds for $t_i^m=10\,s$ and the boundary conditions, we only need to consider whether $v_i(t)-v_{max}\le 0$ or $u_i(t)-u_{max}\le 0$ become active, which reduces the possible constraint activation cases from 15 to 3.
+Since the first statement of Theorem \ref{theo:1} holds for $t_i^m=10$ {s} and the boundary conditions, we only need to consider whether $v_i(t)-v_{max}\le 0$ or $u_i(t)-u_{max}\le 0$ become active, which reduces the possible constraint activation cases from 15 to 3.
 Then, we use Theorems \ref{theo:2} and \ref{theo:3} to identify the specific constraint activation case.
 In this case, part (i) of Theorem \ref{theo:2} holds, indicating that $v_i(t)-v_{max}\le 0$ becomes active in $(t_i^0, t_i^m]$.
 However, part (i) of Theorem \ref{theo:3} does not hold indicating that $u_i(t)-u_{max}\le 0$ will not become active.
-Using the result obtained above, we then check part (i) of Theorem \ref{theo:4} which readily indicates that an additional and initially non-existent control constraint becomes active within the state-constrained solution, as shown by the red trajectory in Fig. \ref{fig:2}.
-Using the result of Theorem \ref{theo:4}, we apply the analysis presented in Case 3 to determine the complete state and control constrained-optimal solution.
-Note that, if the first statement of Theorem \ref{theo:4} does not hold, then none of the control constraints can become active, and thus we can use the analysis presented in Case 1 to determine the optimal solution.
+Using the result obtained above, we then check part (i) of Theorem \ref{theo:4} which readily indicates that an additional and initially non-existent control constraint {$u_i(t)-u_{max}\le 0$} becomes active within the state-constrained solution, as shown by the red trajectory in Fig. \ref{fig:2}.
+Using the result of Theorem \ref{theo:4}, we apply the analysis presented in Case 3 to determine the complete state and control constrained-optimal solution. { Here, the aforementioned condition-based framework requires $0.001107$ s to solve in an Intel Core i7-6700 CPU @ 3.40 GHz using MATLAB R2017b.} Note that, if the first statement of Theorem \ref{theo:4} does not hold, then none of the control constraints can become active, and thus we can use the analysis presented in Case 1 to determine the optimal solution.